Finance (M.S.)

 • Students will demonstrate the ability to solve complex financial problems.

-• Students will demonstrate effective oral and written communication skills.
+• Students will demonstrate effective oral and written communication skills in business decisions and environments.

 • Students will demonstrate the ability to extract, cleanse and analyze financial data using statistical software or programming tools.